 - Incorporate a simple, recessed, small-scale hyphen to physically separate the old and the new volumes or set the addition back from the wall plane(s) of the historic building. - Avoid designs that unify the two volumes into a single architectural whole.
 The new addition may include simplified architectural features that reflect, but do not duplicate, similar features on the historic building.
 This approach will not impair the existing building's historic character as long as the new structure is subordinate in size and clearly differentiated and distinguishable so that the identity of the historic structure is not lost in a new and larger composition.
-The historic building must be clearly identifiable and its physical integrity must not be compromised by the new addition. - Use building materials in the same color range or value as those of the historic building.
-The materials need not be the same as those on the historic building, but they should be harmonious; they should not be so different that they stand out or distract from the historic building.
-(Even clear glass
+The historic building must be clearly identifiable and its physical integrity must not be compromised by the new addition.

 Figure 12.
-This 1954 synagogue (top) is accessed through a monumental entrance to the right.
-The new education wing (bottom) added to it features the same vertical elements and color and, even though it is quite large, its smaller scale and height ensure that it is secondary to the historic resource.
+This 1954 synagogue (left) is accessed through a monumental entrance to the right.
+The new education wing (far right) added to it features the same vertical elements and color and, even though it is quite large, its smaller scale and height ensure that it is secondary to the historic resource.